proncoDoe/serverless-to-list/README.md

 # Serverless TODO

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.
+A simple TODO app using AWS Lambda and Serverless framework.

 # Functionality of the application